flibbertigibbet/android-asteroid-viewer/README.md

 Asteroid Radar

+## API key setup

+Copy the file `examples/api_keys.xml` to `starter/app/src/main/res/values/api_keys.xml` and put your API key acquired above in the value.

 ## Getting Started

 Asteroid Radar is an app to view the asteroids detected by NASA that pass near Earth, you can view all the detected asteroids in a period of time, their data (Size, velocity, distance to Earth) and if they are potentially hazardous.